MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/microsoft-365-apps-health.md

 ## How to get to the health dashboard

-Go to the [Microsoft 365 Apps admin center](https://config.office.com), extend the **Health** node and select **Apps health**.
+Go to the [Microsoft 365 Apps admin center](https://config.office.com), extend the **Health** node, and select **Apps health**.
 For information on using the Microsoft 365 Apps admin center, see [Overview of the Microsoft 365 Apps admin center](overview.md).

 ## Overview

 The Microsoft 365 Apps health dashboard is designed to help you optimize and troubleshoot the Microsoft 365 Apps in your tenant.
 Its main benefits are:

-- **Zero-effort setup**: it's powered by Office diagnostic data, so there's no need for additional agents or processes running on your premises
+- **Zero-effort setup**: No deployment of extra agents needed, as it is using Office diagnostic data
 - **Visibility**: you can view how app health is evolving at any time, and correlate it with changes in your infrastructure
 - **Actionable**: it proactively detects problems or areas of optimization in your Office apps and presents them as advisories

-The dashboard monitors Word, Excel, PowerPoint, Outlook, OneNote, and Publisher on Windows and offers health trends and advisories, which are updated every 24 hours.
+The dashboard monitors Word, Excel, PowerPoint, Outlook, OneNote, and Publisher on Windows.
+Health trends and advisories are updated every 24 hours.

 ## Metrics, Trends, and Advisories